ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   input_share_aad, plaintext_input_share)
 ~~~

-where `pk` is the Aggregator's public key; `server_role` is the Role of the
+where `pk` is the Aggregator's public key; `0x01` represents the Role of the
+sender (always the Client); `server_role` is the Role of the intended recipient
-intended recipient (`0x02` for the Leader and `0x03` for the Helper),
+(`0x02` for the Leader and `0x03` for the Helper), `plaintext_input_share` is
-`plaintext_input_share` is the Aggregator's PlaintextInputShare, and
+the Aggregator's PlaintextInputShare, and `input_share_aad` is an encoded
-`input_share_aad` is an encoded message of type InputShareAad defined below,
+message of type InputShareAad defined below, constructed from the same values as
-constructed from the same values as the corresponding fields in the report.
-The
+the corresponding fields in the report.
+The `SealBase()` function is as
-`SealBase()` function is as specified in {{!HPKE, Section 6.1}} for the
-ciphersuite indicated by the HPKE configuration.
+specified in {{!HPKE, Section 6.1}} for the ciphersuite indicated by the HPKE
+configuration.

 ~~~
 struct {